Azure/iotedgedev/README.md

     `sudo iotedgedev setup`

+    > IoT Edge Simulator does not support running Python and C modules yet.
+You'll need IoT Edge Runtime to run your Python and C modules.

     > You can avoid `sudo` if you are on Windows, and running IoT Edge Dev Tool outside Docker container.

 1. **Start the IoT Edge Simulator to run the solution**